allow 60 minutes

 Program changes in 2018

-This hour-long, self-guided journey introduces students at all levels to the Library's unique heritage spaces, from artworks in the Cowen Gallery to aerial views from the top floor of the iconic La Trobe Reading Room.
+This hour-long, self-guided journey introduces students at all levels to the Library's unique heritage spaces, from exhibitions in the Dome Galleries to aerial views from the top floor of the iconic La Trobe Reading Room.

 See treasures such as Ned Kelly's armour, Batman's deed and the Shakespeare stained-glass window on this self-paced tour.